Thread cutting with the CNC machine

 Feedrate = Spindle speed * Pitch

-But beware, because this formula applies only to metric standard threads or fine threads, i.e., if you program the feedrate for a tap on a CNC machine in metric mode.
-If you want to use an inch tap instead when thread cutting on your CNC machine, you need to adjust the calculation slightly.
-For inch threads, the number of threads per inch is usually defined instead of the pitch, this value is given in English as TPI ("threads per inch").
+But beware, because this formula applies only to metric standard threads or fine threads.
+For inch threads, the number of threads per inch (TPI – "threads per inch") is usually defined instead of the pitch.
 The formula for calculating the feedrate is:

 Feedrate = Spindle speed / TPI * 25.4